 Things to do on Nusa Penida Island

-Ubud should not be missed when visiting Bali because it’s the place with the beautiful rice terraces, beautiful waterfalls to chase and it has some very relaxing vibes, which makes it the best place for some yoga and some me-time.
-Also you can find a lot of amazing food in this area.
+Ubud should not be missed when visiting Bali because it’s a place with beautiful rice terraces and beautiful waterfalls to chase, and it has some very relaxing vibes, which makes it the best place for some yoga and some me-time.
+Also, you can find a lot of fantastic food in this area.

-Munduk is located in north Bali and we highly recommend to visit this area.
-There are way less tourists and it’s a very beautiful area of Bali.
-We saw some of the most beautiful waterfalls up there which we had totally to ourself in the middle of the afternoon.
+Munduk is located in north Bali, and we highly recommend visiting this area.
+There are fewer tourists, and it’s a very beautiful area of Bali.
+We saw some of the most beautiful waterfalls up there, which we had totally to ourselves in the middle of the afternoon.

-We drove up to Munduk from Ubud by scooter and it took us about 2.5 hours.
-We stopped at two Waterfalls on our way to get there what was perfect to take a break from driving.
-The waterfalls are called Leke Leke and Nung Nung waterfall.
+We drove up to Munduk from Ubud by scooter, which took us about 2.5 hours.
+We stopped at two Waterfalls on our way to get there, which was perfect to take a break from driving.
+The waterfalls are called Leke Leke and Nung Nung waterfalls.

 Things to do in Munduk